loilo/faction/README.md

   This is usually fast enough, but it may be useful to know that this command actually fully wipes and rebuilds the package database.

 - a **database-backed response cache**.
-Since the Faction frontend is (apart from the authentication part) stateless, plain HTML responses can be cached and delivered for subsequent requests.
+Since the Faction frontend is (apart from the authentication part) stateless, plain HTML responses can be cached indefinitely until a package or faction itself is updated.

-  This cache is only cleared partly when a package is updated.
+  This cache is only cleared partially when a package is updated.
 To wipe it fully, run:

   ```bash
   php artisan response:clear